 The main reason that people stop doing business with a company is because they have had a negative experience that caused them to have a bad opinion of the company.
 The more dissatisfied customers you have, the faster you will go out of business.

 Regardless of whether you’re a small company or a big one, your customers want the same thing: to have experiences with your brand that are easy, transparent, and respectful.

 It doesn’t matter how much money you spend on marketing or advertising if your customer experience is poor.

-Businesses usually make two major mistakes when it comes to customer experience: failing to get feedback from customers before it’s too late and not correcting errors quickly enough.
+Businesses usually make two major mistakes regarding customer experience: failing to get feedback from customers before it’s too late, and not correcting errors quickly enough.